johnivanpuayap/100-days-of-code/Day 20/README.md

 # Day 20: Completing the Snake Game Project

 ## Reflection
-  Today marks a significant milestone as I complete Day 20 of the 100 Days of Python challenge.
+  Today marks a significant milestone as I am already on Day 20 of my 100 Days of Code Challenge.
 It's been an exciting journey so far, filled with learning and progress.
 As part of today's challenge, I focused on finishing the Snake Game Project.

   During the project, I not only implemented the core requirements but also added some extra features to enhance the game experience.
 Here are the changes I made: